Ferrite-FEM/Tensors.jl/docs/src/demos.md

 where $\hat{\mathbf{C}} = \mathrm{det}(\mathbf{C})^{-1/3} \mathbf{C}$ and $J = \det(\mathbf{F}) = \sqrt{\det(\mathbf{C})}$ and the shear and bulk modulus are given by $\mu$ and $K_b$ respectively.

-This free energy function can be implemented in `ContMechTensors` as:
+This free energy function can be implemented in `Tensors` as:

 ```julia
 function Ψ(C, μ, Kb)